lucasgrjn/DeviceLayout.jl/docs/src/schematicdriven/faq.md

 fuse!(g, spacernode => :p1_north, mycomp => :myhook)
 ```

-Any "root" node (one that's not attached to any previously added node by any chain of connections; this always includes the first node added to a graph) will have its origin at the global origin.
+Any "root" node (one that's not attached to any previously added non-route node by any chain of connections; this always includes the first node added to a graph) will have its origin at the global origin.

+In many cases, it's useful to start with a "template" component containing multiple required fixed-position hooks.
+This is how [`ExampleChip`](../examples/examplepdk.md#ChipTemplates) in [the DemoQPU17 example](../examples/qpu17.md)
+fixes the positions of ports on the edge of the chip.

 **How do I attach one component to another if there's no hook where I need it?**